 1:39:45 What makes your life meaningful

-Dr. David Tian: Hey, welcome.
-I’m David Tian, Ph.D. and for over the past 12 years, I’ve been helping hundreds of thousands of people in over 87 countries attain success, happiness, and fulfillment in life and love.
+Dr. David Tien: Hey, welcome.
+I’m David Tien, Ph.D. and for over the past 12 years, I’ve been helping hundreds of thousands of people in over 87 countries attain success, happiness, and fulfillment in life and love.
 Welcome to the special new video series on virtues, values, vices, and how that all relates to dating, and how it’s actually the key to unlocking success in dating.
 This is a video series that was filmed at a private mentoring group meeting, and over the course of that weekend, which was an amazing weekend, some of what I covered was this video series that you’re going to see here.

 Over the past few years, I’ve been getting a lot of questions that have prompted the material in this video series.
 I wanted to be able to share it to more people.
 This is why we’ve released this video series.
 Guys who are trying to get better at dating, one of their obstacles is learning how to have fun and making others have fun.
 Once they get that down, the next step is making connections with people and seeing if those people meet their standards; making connections and seeing if people meet your standards.
 Along the whole way, from the point of which you’re learning to have fun and making others have fun, and then of course making connections with people, your standards come into play.
 They’re really important.

 Since the very beginning of the time I was teaching, dating coaching, and now life coaching, the standards and values, which will help you determine your standards, were always a necessary component of the curriculum.
 From the very beginning, I had sections on values, how to determine your values, how to think about how your values related to your real life, and testing your values to find out whether they really are your values, and so on.
 I found out that so many guys who were having trouble with women are at such a low level on the hierarchy of needs that they’re just trying to get their basic needs for security, certainty, significance, sex, and the physical desire component, trying to just get that handled.